hamidthri/3d-scene-understanding/README.md

 ## Results

 The PointNet-Custom model was evaluated on the **ModelNet10** test set, consisting of 908 samples across 10 object categories.
-The classification report below summarizes precision, recall, and F1-score per class:
+The classification report below summarizes precision, recall, and F1-score per class after 10 epochs:

 ### Classification Report